Windson9/Face-Mask-Dectection/README.md

 headModel = Dense(2, activation="softmax")(headModel)
 ```

 The images were split into training and validation sets on 80/20 proportion.
-The numbers are around 6974 for training and 1742 for validation.

 I used the **ImageGenerator** from Keras to automatically split the dataset.